 - When your categorical model contains more than two groups you will probably want to compute contrasts to compare the group means.
-To test a contrast you would take the following steps. - o Define your contrast as a linear combination of the group mean effect sizes, using the form where p is the number of levels in your moderator, $c_i$ is the contrast weight for level i, and $\bar{T}i$ is the mean effect size for level i.
+Rosenthal and Rubin (1982) show that you can test a contrast by taking the following steps. - Define your contrast as a linear combination of the group mean effect sizes, using the form where p is the number of levels in your moderator, $c_i$ is the contrast weight for level i, and $\bar{T}i$ is the mean effect size for level i.
 The sum of your contrast weights must always be equal to 0.